 18.5.
 The ACS, Uttar Pradesh, stated that his State also had a very robust e-Way Bill System which was found useful both by the traders and the Government.
 He noted that the system had helped to curb evasion.
 The Hon'ble Minister from Kerala stated that till the GSTN developed the e-Way Bill system, the existing system of the States should continue as they had proved to be useful and if these were discontinued without any alternative system, there would be large scale loss of revenue.
 The Hon'ble Minister from Bihar supported this proposal.
 The Secretary stated that as goods would move with payment of IGST, the relevance of checking goods at the border had considerably diminished.
 The Secretary also asked CEO, GSTN, to respond whether any problems could arise if an independent system was put in place for e-Way Bills.
 The CEO, GSTN, responded that they had already floated tender inviting companies for development of the software which would take about two months to select the eligible bidder.
 He added that the successful bidder would take further two to three months to develop the software, which would be tested and then rolled out.
 The Secretary observed that the Rules on e-Way Bill system were yet to be reviewed by the Law Committee and the process of tendering and subsequent work could take about five months.
-The Hon'ble Minister from Odisha stated that in Odisha, waybills were generated online and waybills were for inter-State movement of goods only and not for intra-State movement of goods.
-However, the present system should continue till such period when GSTN created e-waybill system.
+The Hon'ble Minister from Odisha stated that the present system should continue till such period when GSTN created the e-Way Bill system.
 The CCT, Gujarat, stated that the Law Committee would try to finalise the e-Way Bill system at the earliest and that the NIC (National Informatics Centre) could possibly do this work in the shortest time span.
 The Secretary enquired whether the existing e-Way Bill system of Karnataka could be scaled up to make it operational at all-India level.
 The CCT, Karnataka, stated that such a system could only be created by NIC, Delhi.
 The Secretary stated that even for NIC to take up this work, e-Way Bill Rules would need to be finalised.
 The Hon'ble Minister from Andhra Pradesh stated that they could not scrap the e-Way Bill system as this would lead to considerable loss of revenue and suggested that the existing e-Way Bill system should continue.
 The Hon'ble Minister from West Bengal also supported this proposal.
 The Secretary suggested that the GSTN in coordination with CCT, Karnataka could check from the NIC whether they could develop an e-Way Bill system.
 He suggested to defer a decision on the e-Way Bill system and to ascertain whether NIC along with GSTN could create an all-India e-Way Bill system in a short time frame.
 The Council agreed to this suggestion.

-Issues raised by Union Territories without Legislature
+Issues raised by Union Territory without Legislature